liuzi/liuzi.github.io/_posts/2025-02-15-generative-models.md

 \end{aligned}
 $$

-Assume that n training examples are drawn independently from the same distribution, we can write the likelihood function of parameter $$\theta$$ as:
+Assuming that $$n$$ training examples are drawn independently from the same distribution, we can write the likelihood function of parameter $$\theta$$ as:

 $$
 \begin{aligned}